dustinmyers/react-conflux/README.md

 };

 /**
- * The stateContext object is created in your application by importing createContext from react and
+ * The stateContext object is created in your application by importing createContext from React and
  * defining your state like the example below.
-This context object is passed into your State Provider
+This context object is passed into the StateProvider
  * (and, later, your useStateValue hook).
  */